TLDR; You can simply upload your videos on Google Drive or OneDrive and share them. But you won't get a YouTube-like playback experience.

-According to the National Institute of Standards and Technology, when information is shared online, there is a risk of breach of sensitive information such as personally identifiable information (PII), controlled unclassified information (CUI), classified information, or sensitive and personal data as under GDPR.
-Breach of such information can lead to a financial loss, legal action, violation of agreements, violation of compliance, loss in reputation and much more.
+Breach of such information can lead to a financial loss, legal action, violation of agreements, violation of compliance, loss of reputation and much more.

-We will be also discussing VIDIZMO, which are the best of both worlds; secure and enhanced for video playback.
+We will be also discussing VIDIZMO, which is the best of both worlds; secure, convenient and enhanced for video playback.

 File Sharing – Google Drive/Dropbox/OneDrive

-The simplest and easiest way is to upload the video file on a cloud sharing platform such as Google Drive, Dropbox or OneDrive.
-In summary, these are highly convenient but do not provide rich security options such as data encryption in transit and rest, greater control over your data (where they are stored and how it is handled for compliance), and rich video experiences.
+The simplest and easiest way to share a video is to upload the file on a cloud sharing platform such as Google Drive, Dropbox or OneDrive.
+In summary, these are highly convenient but do not provide rich security options such as data encryption in transit, greater control over your data (where they are stored and how it is handled for compliance), and rich video experiences.

-These limitations are usually covered by Video Content Management Systems and we’ll discuss these later in the blog.
+These limitations are usually covered by Video Content Management Systems (like VIDIZMO) and we’ll discuss this later in the blog.

 - When it comes to sharing video content through Google Drive, the process is highly convenient, and users can simply upload videos and share them with desired individuals through links.